psv2/psv2.github.io/narrative.md

 # Prashanth S. Venkataram: Career Narrative

 This page contains brief narratives about my careers, showing where I have worked, the kinds of projects that I have worked on, the skills that I developed, and the salient accomplishments.
 It is listed in reverse chronological order.
+You can instead [go back to the main page](https://psv2.github.io/).

 ## Career 3: Transportation Planner (Current)